 - s1096 – this concerns rectification of the register under court order (e.g. if removal of material is not possible under s1094)

 The PROOF (PROtected Online Filing) scheme allows companies to protect themselves from unauthorised changes to their records.
 It essentially prevents certain paper forms from being filed; Companies House will reject these once a company has joined PROOF.
-Forms which are covered by PROOF include CH01 (change of directors details) and AD01 (change of registered office address).
+Forms that are covered by PROOF include CH01 (change of directors details) and AD01 (change of registered office address).

 Correcting mistakes made on incorporation updates the official records held by Companies House, which are available for public inspection.
 But this only fixes the current records; it does not generally remove erroneous information from the original incorporation documents (these are retained as historical filings).

 We can help fix your mistakes